danielcaraway/danielcaraway.github.io/_pages/TABLEAU.md

 - We can use MANUAL sort to change the order of how we view things.
 - If it's a text based field, it defaults to alphabetical
 - We can sort by clicking on the "columns" but fastest way is by the "ascending" and "descending" buttons on top

+### HISTOGRAMS:

+- a chart that displays a distribution.
+It takes a continuous measure and turns it into buckets.

+### PARAMETERS with HISTOGRAMS:

+- What if I don't want to keep manually changing the bin numbers each time?
+I can create a PARAMETER (dropdown by DIMENSIONS)

+### CREATING CALCULATED FIELDS:

+- Also, dropdown by DIMENSIONS, we can create CALCULATED FIELDS -- eg. Profit Ratio.
+- NOTE: it is NOT simply Profit/Sales -- we have to FIRST SUM(Profit)/SUM(Sales)

+### CALCULATED FIELDS FOR DATES:

+- ex: ship delay

+### TREND LINES

+- Analytics pane
+- To use TREND LINES -- both axis MUST be interpretable as a number (Dates are OK -- can be interpreted as numeric by tableau)

+### REFERENCE LINES AND BANDS

+- BAND is a shaded portion

+## SHARING INSIGHTS:

+### ANIMATIONS:

+- format >> Animations (off by default)
+- Introduced in v 2020.1

+### DASHBOARD:

+- THREE OPTIONS:
+  - Fixed Size
+  - Range (scale between)
+  - Automatic

+### TILED VS. FLOATING:

+- How do we we make something tiled vs floating?
+  - Tiled by default
+  - LAYOUT >> Floating

+### HOW TO EXPORT:

+- WORKSHEET >> EXPORT
+- ALSO right click and copy

+### STORIES:

+- "Alternative" to powerpoint
+- Each sheet of a story is called a "story point"
+- What's a story?
+A sequence of dashboards or sheets that work together to tell a story
+- STORIES -- remembers the actions you do (e.g. selecting)